Want to see dentists and services near you?

 Consider Jasmine, a single parent with two children and a $68,000 income.
 She has no workplace coverage and qualifies for 100% CDCP dental coverage in Canada.

 Now imagine Jasmine marries Peter, who earns $70,000 annually.
-Their combined adjusted family net income would rise to $138,000—well above the CDCP threshold.
+Their combined adjusted family net income would rise to $138,000—well above the CDCP eligibility threshold.
 As a result, neither of them would qualify for coverage under the dental plan Canada currently offers through the CDCP.

 By contrast, her brother Malik earns $78,000.
 He qualifies for partial coverage and pays 40% co-payments on eligible services.